 There is a lot of advice available online in user forums and social media which says you can defend your rights yourself.
 Unfortunately much of this information is wrong, or misleading, and often leads to an escalation of the situation to court cases which you as a consumer are unlikely to win without help.

-At Consumer Law Barristers, our team of highly experienced barristers are experts in this area of the law and are here to provide consumer rights advice and representation.
+At CLB, our team are experts in this area of the law and are here to provide consumer rights advice and representation.
 By defending the rights of our clients under consumer protection legislation, we have saved them more than £3 million.

 Many people don’t realise that they have a right to challenge creditors and debt collectors over the sums of money they are said to owe.
 We ask these companies to prove that the money they are seeking is due.
 Often they are not able to, and without our help, our clients would have been paying for many more years.

 We offer a free, no-obligation consultation if you are worried about debt.
 So, if you suspect that your consumer rights may have been abused, don’t hesitate to get in touch with our team today.
 You won’t pay anything until we’ve assessed your circumstances and are confident that we can help – and importantly, the decision will always be your own.